gcallah/BookReviews/coyne_hall.md

 Coyne and Hall have written an excellent book, perhaps the second-best introduction to Austrian economics in print.
 (I joke because I have written one
-myself: full disclosure, this book is a close competitor to EFRP.) the fact that, in this review, I will focus on a few places in which I disagree with their approach should in no way be taken to mean that the above praise is not true.
-Rather, it is simply that I think the most interesting things *I* have to say about their book involve a few places where I disagree with what *they* say.
+myself: full disclosure, this book is a close competitor to *Economics for Real People*.)
+The fact that, in this review, I will focus on a few places in which I disagree with their approach should in no way be taken to mean that the above praise is not true.
+Rather, it is simply that I think the most interesting things *I* have to say about their book involve a few places where I differ from what *they* say.

 ## What Is Austrian Economics?

+Quite naturally, the author Begin by explaining what Austrian economics is.
+This is not the study of the Austrian economy, nor our Austrian economist all from the country of Austria.
+Rather, it is a distinctive flavor of economics that was developed first within the nation of Austria, but since has found adherence from across the world.

+The authors caution the reader that, contrary to some popular beliefs:
-"Austrian economics… is not a political philosophy, ideology, or worldview -- e.g. "conservatism," "libertarianism," or "neoliberalism" 1
+"Austrian economics... is not a political philosophy, ideology, or worldview -- e.g. "conservatism," "libertarianism," or "neoliberalism" 1

 The authors are correct that, at its core Austrian economics is none of these things.
-It is only a number of pages later that the authors explain why a confusion between Austrian economics and libertarianism often exists which is that Murray Rothbard and his followers attempted to inextricably link them.
+It is only a number of pages later that the authors explain why a confusion between Austrian economics and libertarianism often exists, which is that Murray Rothbard and his followers attempted to inextricably link them.

+They then proceed to give a brief history of the Austrian school, beginning with its founder, Carl Menger.
+Menger Disregarded as one of the three leading figures of the "marginalist revolution" in economics, which fundamentally changed the way that economists understand how goods come to be valued.
-The author has mentioned the theory of marginal utility superseding the labor theory of value for determining the price of goods.
+The authors mention that the theory of marginal utility superseded the labor theory of value for determining the price of goods.
 But unfortunately, they don't explain what the labor theory of value asserted.
 I think that would have been a valuable addition.